chrede88/home-ops/docs/cilium.md

 # Cilium

-I installed Cilium at boot, so it could replace Flannel and Kubeproxy.
+I installed Cilium at boot, so it could replace Flannel and Kube-proxy.
 As it was installed using Helm, Flux should be able to take over gracefully.

 ## Cilium CLI
 It can be useful to have the Cilium CLI tool installed on your local dev machine.